Protesters storm Swedish Embassy in Baghdad after man threatens to burn Quran in Stockholm

 An Associated Press photographer and two Reuters staff members were arrested while covering the protest and released several hours later without charges.

-The Swedish Foreign Ministry said in a statement that its staffers were safe and that attacks on embassies and diplomats violate the Vienna Convention.
-"Iraqi authorities have the responsibility to protect diplomatic missions and diplomatic staff.”
+The Swedish Foreign Ministry said its staffers were safe and that attacks on embassies and diplomats violate the Vienna Convention.
+"Iraqi authorities have the responsibility to protect diplomatic missions and diplomatic staff,” a statement said.

 Swedish Foreign Minister Tobias Billström said the ministry would summon Iraq’s charge d’affaires in Stockholm.